yuzamonkey/Half-Eaten-Biscuit/documentation/working_hours.md

       PM: Structure with css for messaging in frontend

   ### Week 25 ✅❌

+  **Theme**: Solve configuration issues
-  Todo: Messaging implementation, refactoring, typescript implementation, testing, deployment pipeline, to internet
+  **Todo**: Messaging implementation, refactoring, typescript implementation, testing, deployment pipeline, to internet

     Mon:
       AM: Messaging implementation backend and frontend, figuring out how to use mongoose populate across levels